albertopsmuzas/OOP_trajtou/README.md

 ## Installation
 1. Execute install.sh script and follow the instructions.
 You may edit that script to add new compiler compatibilities.

+## Contact
+As many other research-oriented codes produced during a PhD., OOP_trajtou lacks a concise documentation.
+Luckily, there is a lot of comments in doxygen format that could guide a potential user, but if that is not enough, I am glad to help.
+Contact me at albertopsmuzas@gmail.com.

 ## References
 [1] H. F. Busnengo, A. Salin and W. Dong, J. Chem.
 Phys.
 112.17 (May 2000)